Theological Literacy for Human Dignity

 Meet the Team

-The Madrasa Discourses project is led by Dr. Ebrahim Moosa and executed by Dr. Mahan Mirza, based at the University of Notre Dame, Dr. Waris Mazhari, based in New Delhi, and Mawlana Ammar Khan Nasir, based in Gujranwala.
+The Madrasa Discourses project is led by Dr. Ebrahim Moosa and administered by Dr. Josh Lupo, based at the University of Notre Dame, Dr. SherAli Tareen at Franklin and Marshall College, Dr. Waris Mazhari, based in New Delhi, India, and Mawlana Ammar Khan Nasir, based in Gujranwala, Pakistan.

 Visit the Madrasa Discourses Team page to learn more about each faculty member and what drew them to the project.